Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/normals.rst

    :Hotkey:    :kbd:`R N`

 This is an interactive tool.
 As you move the mouse around, the selected normals are rotated.
-You can also invoke the Rotate Normals tool by typing the Rotate transform key, :kbd:`R` followed by :kbd:`N`.
+You can also invoke the Rotate Normals tool by pressing the Rotate transform key :kbd:`R`, followed by :kbd:`N`.